Chris Rock takes to comedy mic, still processing Oscar slap

 Associated Press

-BOSTON (AP) — Comedian Chris Rock, returning to the stage Wednesday for the first time since being slapped by Will Smith at the Oscars, received several standing ovations at a soldout show in Boston before he even told one joke.
+BOSTON (AP) — Chris Rock received several standing ovations before he told one joke Wednesday at his first comedy show since Will Smith slapped him in the face onstage at the Oscars.

-But Rock only briefly addressed the slap, saying he was “still kind of processing what happened” Sunday.
-He never mentioned Smith nor his wife by name.
+Rock only briefly addressed the slap to the sold out crowd in Boston, saying he was “still kind of processing what happened.”

-“Other than the weird thing, life is pretty good,” Rock said at one point midway through his first of two sets.
-The nighttime performances in Boston came just three days after Smith struck the comedian for making a joke about his wife, Jada Pinkett Smith.
+“Other than the weird thing, life is pretty good,” Rock said midway through his first of two sets.
+The nighttime performances came just three days after Smith smacked the comedian for making a joke about his wife, Jada Pinkett Smith, while presenting an Academy Award.

-Rock wore all white for his performance and seemed to be almost embarrassed by the multiple standing ovations he received.
+Rock didn’t mentioned Smith or Pinkett Smith by name at his show in Boston.
+Wearing all white, he seemed to be almost embarrassed by the multiple ovations he received.
 As the applause carried on for minutes — with fans yelling “I love you, Chris!” — the comedian appeared to be getting emotional, a guest seated near the stage told The Associated Press.

 “How was your weekend?”
 Rock joked before getting into his set.

-Ticket prices skyrocketed after the Oscar confrontation, but the comedian made clear he wasn’t going to talk at length about it Wednesday.
+Ticket prices skyrocketed after Smith took to the awards stage and slapped Rock on live TV, but the comedian made clear he wasn’t going to talk at length about it Wednesday.

 “If you came to hear that, I’m not … I had like a whole show I wrote before this weekend,” Rock said.

-At Sunday’s Oscars, Rock had made a joke about Jada Pinkett Smith’s buzzed haircut.
-Pinkett Smith has spoken publicly about her diagnosis of alopecia, which can cause baldness.
+At least one person yelled during the show that Rock should sue Smith.

-“Jada, I love you.
+Rock’s joke at the Oscars was about Jada Pinkett Smith’s buzzed haircut: “Jada, I love you.
 ‘G.I.
-Jane 2,’ can’t wait to see it,” Rock said while presenting an award, comparing Pinkett Smith to Demi Moore’s “G.I.
+Jane 2,’ can’t wait to see it,” Rock said, comparing Pinkett Smith to Demi Moore’s “G.I.
 Jane” character, who had a buzz cut in the 1997 film.

 Smith promptly stood up from his seat at the front of the venue and took to the stage, slapping Rock across the face before sitting back down and yelling at Rock to keep his wife’s name out of his mouth.